-In 2015/16, the Los Angeles Philharmonic launched an ambitious and widely acclaimed virtual reality experience called the Orchestra VR.
-A first of its kind, the app made it possible for people to experience the iconic Walt Disney Concert Hall in a 360-degree 3D performance.
-Many who tried the experience were astonished to find a complete ease in within the entire viewing experience many calling it “surreal”.
-The performance features the opening of Beethoven’s classic Fifth Symphony conducted by the famous Gustavo Dudamel and the performed by the LA Philharmonic.
-We highly recommend watching the video yourself and indulging your creativity within the entire sensual experience.
+In the 2015/16 season, the Los Angeles Philharmonic launched an ambitious and widely-acclaimed virtual reality experience called the Orchestra VR.
+A first of its kind, this five-week tour allowed viewers to experience the iconic Walt Disney Concert Hall in a 360-degree 3D performance.
+Many of the participants were astonished by the smooth viewing experience.
+Many described the experience as “surreal”.
+The performance features the opening of Beethoven’s classic Fifth Symphony, conducted by the famous Gustavo Dudamel and performed by the LA Philharmonic.
+We highly recommend watching the video and indulging your imagination within the entire sensual experience.

-As we can see from our 3 Examples above there is no doubt about it, orchestras that can and will make an effort to embrace technology will benefit hugely.
+As we can see from our 3 examples above there are some orchestras that are beginning to embrace technology, and with that are benefitting hugely.

-While such a move may at first seem daunting, it is important for an institution to think long term and to embrace the opportunities of new technology.
-After all, times are changing fast and history shows that you either adapt to new changes and challenges or fall behind.
+We understand that such a move may at first seem daunting, but perhaps it is important for an institution to think long term and to embrace the opportunities of new technology.
+After all, times are quickly changing and history shows that you either adapt to new changes and challenges or fall behind.